TomMarianer/gwml/README.md

   - `tools_gs_par.py` - tools used to condition the strain data and generate the spectrograms, parallel version (this one should be used).

 ## Local
-The local subfolder tree:
+The `local/` subfolder tree:
-- notebooks - jupyter notebooks used for small processing tasks and for creating visualizations.
+- `notebooks/` - jupyter notebooks used for small processing tasks and for creating visualizations.
 This folder contains the following files:
   - `ccsn_waveforms.ipynb` - used for experimentation and familiarization with the simulated CCSNe waveforms, and to figure out how to inject them.
 Not really a part of the pipeline.
   - `compute_kde.ipynb` - used to compute and save the kde estimator (density estimator of the map space) and the contours of the threshold density.
   - `create_examples.ipynb` - create a file containing a small, random set of examples from the training set, including the spectrograms, labels, time-stamps and features extracted using the CNN.